StepanBlaha/Clip-2-Prompt/README.md

 # Clip-2-Prompt
-Easy to use tool for when you need a bit of help...<br>
+Easy to use tool for when you need a bit of help... :smirk:<br>
 Make secret ai calls, translate and summarize copied text or just copy clipboard straight to a file.<br>

 ## Functions
 - Copy mode - copy straight to file without pasting
 - AI mode - Make hidden calls to chatgpt
-- AI summary mode - Get ai summary of copied code
+- AI summary mode - Get ai summary of copied code :sparkles:
-- AI translate mode - Translate copied text to desired language
+- AI translate mode - Translate copied text to desired language :speech_balloon:
 - Hotkeys - Create custom hotkeys for the different modes
-- Windows system tray menu - For easy access if you dont want to use hotkeys
+- Windows system tray menu - For easy access if you dont want to use hotkeys :pushpin:

 ## Requirements
 - Open AI API key